The Boy Does Nothing: Music video

 The video for "The Boy Does Nothing" is directed by the art director from the film Moulin Rouge!, Michael Gracey, and Pete Commins.
 The choreography for the music video was created by Ashley Wallen.

-The video, filmed in Tottenham Town Hall, takes place in a theatre style ballroom, where two children are spying from a balcony onto the stage below, with one worrying that they shouldn't be watching.
-Dixon is dancing on a stage with six other girls dressed in pink.
+The video, filmed in Tottenham Town Hall, takes place in a theatre style ballroom, where two children; one boy and one girl are spying from a balcony onto the stage below, with the gal worrying that they shouldn't be watching.
+Dixon is dancing on a stage wearing a yellow dress with six other girls dressed in pink.
 There are also around fifty other audience members, dressed in 1950s style clothing, dancing along as well enjoying the show.
 Towards the end of the video, everyone starts to sing the last lines of the songs a cappella, and various male dancers try to impress Dixon with their dancing while everyone repeats the verse "If the man can't dance, he gets no second chance".

-"The Boy Does Nothing" was nominated in the 'best video' category at the 2009 MOBO Awards, however the award was given to "Single Ladies (Put a Ring on It)" by Beyoncé.
+"The Boy Does Nothing" was nominated in the 'best video' category at the 2009 MOBO Awards, however the award was given to "Single Ladies (Put a Ring on It)" by American singer Beyoncé.